MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteType.md

 ms.author: cdmditeam
 ---

-# Waste type in CloudforSustainabilityWasteDataModel(WasteType)
+# Waste type in Sustainability waste data model (WasteType)

 Stores information on the type of waste generated.